rbrandao/heelflip/README.md

 ```javascript
 {"name":"Steve", "age":30, "address.street":"8nd Street", "address.city":"New York"}}
 ```
-**NOTE**: We don't flatten the JSON, we just rename the field names for objects to generate unique names at aggregation time.

 To retrieve the information about the field "city" we need to concatenate the field names as showed below:
 ```java
 FieldAgg cityAgg = agg.getFieldAgg("address.city");
 cityAgg.count();
 ```

-### Arrays
-For instance, the following JSON entry:
+Similarly, the following JSON entry with arrays:
 ```javascript
 { "city" : "SPRINGFIELD", "loc" : [ -72.577769, 42.128848 ], "pop" : 22115}
 ```